 D’Vera Cohn is a Senior Writer at the Pew Research Center.
 She was a Washington Post reporter for 21 years, mainly writing about demographics, and was the newspaper’s lead reporter for the 2000 Census.
 After leaving the newspaper in 2006, she served as a consultant and freelance writer for the Pew Research Center’s Hispanic Trends Project, Brookings Institution and Population Reference Bureau.
 She also has advised the Knight Center for Specialized Journalism on demographic topics, and has spoken at national journalism conferences about how reporters can make use of demographic data in stories.
 A graduate of Bryn Mawr College, she is a former Nieman Fellow.

 News Coverage of the 2010 Census

-Counting Prisoners in the 2010 Census
+Who Is Participating in the 2010 Census and Who Isn’t?

 Areas of the country that the Census Bureau has deemed “hard to count” have below-average response rates in the 2010 Census so far, according to a new analysis of participation rates.

 Foreign-born Hispanics know more about the 2010 Census than their U.S.-born counterparts, and are more likely to say that they have participated or definitely will, according to a nationwide survey released today.

 Updated Profiles of Hispanic and Foreign-Born U.S. Residents